-- 6.2.1 All commercial vessels in Wellington Harbour shall maintain a listening watch on VHF Ch 14. - 6.2.2 During the hours of darkness or restricted visibility all vessels on Wellington Harbour shall maintain a listening watch on VHF Ch 14.
+- 6.2.1 All commercial vessels in Wellington Harbour shall maintain a listening watch on VHF Ch 14. - 6.2.2 During the hours of darkness or restricted visibility all vessels on Wellington Harbour, that have a VHF radio fitted or carried on board, shall maintain a listening watch on VHF Ch 14.